 How to Store MCT Oil?

 Storing MCT oil is as easy as it can be.
 You should store it in a cupboard, away from direct sunlight and sources of heat.
 The pantry is the ideal place, but the kitchen is fine too.
-Don’t worry about it solidifying if stored in lower temperature, it’s not coconut oil.
+Don’t worry about it solidifying if stored at lower temperature, it’s not coconut oil.

 Generally, this oil is sold in an opaque or dark bottle to protect the product from direct sunlight but take extra precautions.
 By keeping the product away from sources of heat you reduce the risk of spoilage.